No one is a perfect colorer…

-Heck, I've broken four or five on a single project.
+Heck, I've broken four or five of these rules on a single project.
 The key is to spot it happening and mentally slap yourself out of it before you take it too far!

-Correcting mistakes and flaws in your technique is all part of the learning process.
+Correcting mistakes and flaws in your technique is part of the learning process.